AlexanderCharles/sst/README.md

 Portfolio and Demo
 ------------------

 This was originally made as part of a code portfolio but it has turned into a tool which I have used daily for months at this point.
-When installed, it can be ran through the command line, or bind it to a key (through DWM in my case).
+The point of the project was to write a small tool, with clean code, that utilises a complex library.

 ![](demo.jpg)